Looking for a personal loan? We have information to help you choose the best long and short term unsecured loans with low monthly repayments.

 - You may borrow more than you need

-Some lenders will charge higher interest rates for smaller amounts of money.
-This means you might be tempted to borrow more.
+Some lenders will charge higher interest for smaller amounts of money.
+This means you might be tempted to take out more.
 Be sure you can afford to pay back what you borrow.

 - They can be expensive

-Although it can be a quick and easy way to get money into your account, some lenders will charge high interest rates, especially if you want to pay back the loan quickly or borrow less.
+Although it can be a quick and easy way to get money into your account, some lenders will charge higher rates, especially if you want to pay back the loan quickly or borrow less.

 - Missed repayments can damage your credit score